-When it comes to music production, software can put a heavy load on your CPU or processor, which is one of the most important components of the computer.
+When it comes to music production, the software and plug-ins you use can put a heavy load on your CPU or processor, which is one of the most important components of your PC.

-Most modern DAW software unfortunately doesn’t take advantage of multicore optimization, so processors with great single thread performance are best, but core count is definitely beneficial.
-You will at least want a quad-core processor for music production.
+Most modern Digital Audio Workstation (DAW) software don’t take full advantage of multi-core CPU optimization.
+Processors with strong single thread performance are ideal, but core count is definitely still beneficial.

 AMD CPU for Music Production

 For everyday usage and music production the latest AMD Ryzen 3000 models offer amazing performance at an affordable price.
 Right now, we prefer AMD over Intel.